As you all know, I’ve been very interested in the plant-based meal!

 But jjajangmyeon’s biggest flavor is comping from pork.

-To make vegan jjajangmyeon, we need to start from flavorful broth.
+To make vegan jjajangmyeon, we need to start with flavorful broth.

 Don’t be hesitate by “flavorful” broth because you will need only 1 ingredient for this amazing broth…